Rimjhim2002/3D_submarine_game/README.md

 | Q | Rise upward (capped at height 400) |
 | E | Dive downward (capped at minimum height 15, just above the seabed) |

-Movement speed increases slightly each level — `speed = base_speed + level × 0.5` — so the submarine feels faster as the game progresses.

 ---